Banded Garden Spider

 Medical Importance

-Similar to their cousin Argiope spiders, the banded garden spiders are not known to be medically important.
-It is unlikely that bites would occur unless people handled a female with an egg cocoon in the web.
-Even then, the bite would likely cause no more discomfort in most individuals than that of a wasp or bee sting.
+Similar to yellow garden spiders, banded garden spiders are not known to be medically important.
+It is unlikely that bites would occur unless people handled a female with an egg sac in the web.
+Even then, the bite would likely cause no more discomfort than a wasp or bee sting in most individuals.

 Baerg, W. J. 1936.
 The Black Widow.
 Ark.
 Agr.
 Expt.
 Sta.
 Bul.
 325. 34 pp.